Can Green Design Be Good Design?

 Does green design mean bad design?
 Kriston Capps, at The American Prospect, thinks so:

 The list goes on.
-Kieran Timberlake's Yale Sculpture Building (pictured)?
+Kieran Timberlake's Yale Sculpture Building?
 LEED Platinum.
 James Polshek's Clinton library?
 Platinum.
-Sir Norman Foster's 30 St. Mary Axe in London—aka the Gherkin—incorporates an innovative natural air-flow system that significantly cuts down on energy use.
+Sir Norman Foster's 30 St. Mary Axe in London--aka the Gherkin--incorporates an innovative natural air-flow system that significantly cuts down on energy use.
 All great buildings, all eco-friendly.
-Or take any of the recent work by Antoine Predock or Thom Mayne—gray hairs both, but also both recognized leaders in environmental design.
+Or take any of the recent work by Antoine Predock or Thom Mayne--gray hairs both, but also both recognized leaders in environmental design.

 Obviously, we can debate the aesthetic merits of Piano's Academy or Adjaye's museum.
 But these are inarguably architects of the highest caliber and celebrity, working on the cutting edge of both design and sustainability.
 Yes, there are some bad buildings out there.
 And yes, some of them are built to the highest sustainable standards.
 But there's no causal link between the two.